Dental Health Resources

 Gum Recession in Your 30s: Causes, Treatment, and How to Stop It

 Gum recession in your 30s is common but not inevitable.
-Learn why it starts, how to assess severity, treatment options by stage, and how to stop.
+Learn why it starts, how to assess severity, treatment options by stage, and how to stop progression.

 Gum Recession Stages: Miller Classification and Treatment by Stage

 Gum recession stages range from mild (Class I) to severe (Class IV) using the Miller classification.
-Learn symptoms, treatments, and prognosis at.
+Learn symptoms, treatments, and prognosis at each stage.

 Gum Recession Surgery Cost: Pricing by Procedure, Insurance, and Financing

 Gum recession surgery cost ranges from $700 to $3,000 per area depending on the procedure.
-Compare gum graft, pinhole technique, and alloderm graft.
+Compare gum graft, pinhole technique, and alloderm graft pricing.

 Gum Recession Treatment Cost: What to Expect by Procedure